-Sustainability analysis: Sustainability analysis is an integral part of the portfolio management's investment analysis in which each portfolio company is carefully analyzed based on relevant issues related to how the company conducts its business, as well as what products and services the company offers.
-Analyses are also conducted of the company's strategy, financial and non-financial results and risks, capital structure, social and environmental impact as well as corporate governance.
-The analyses are based on information provided by the company, external sources and through in-house analyses.
-The fund selection process evaluates how a fund manager works with sustainability issues and integrates them into their portfolio construction.
+Sustainability analysis: Sustainability analysis is an integral part of the portfolio management's investment analysis in which each investment is carefully analysed based on relevant issues.
+For example, the fund selection process evaluates how a fund manager carries out the activities, how asset management works with sustainability issues and integrates them into their portfolio construction.
 Furthermore, an analysis is conducted on the fund's strategies and risks, the social and environmental impact as well as, for example, engagement dialogues.
 This involves an analysis of the fund's sustainable investments, policy for good corporate governance, as well as the consideration of adverse impacts on sustainability factors.
 The analysis is based on information from the Management Company, external sources and through in-house analyses.